Seberg: Production

 In March 2018, it was announced Kristen Stewart, Jack O'Connell, Anthony Mackie, Margaret Qualley and Colm Meaney had joined the cast of the film, then titled Against All Enemies.
-Benedict Andrews will direct the film from a screenplay by Joe Shrapnel and Anna Waterhouse.
-Fred Berger, Brian Kavanaugh-Jones, Kate Garwood, Stephen Hopkins, Bradley Pilz, will produce the film under their Automatik and Bradley Pilz Productions banners, respectively.
+Benedict Andrews would direct the film from a screenplay by Joe Shrapnel and Anna Waterhouse.
+Fred Berger, Brian Kavanaugh-Jones, Kate Garwood, Stephen Hopkins, Bradley Pilz, would produce the film under their Automatik and Bradley Pilz Productions banners, respectively.
 In April 2018, Zazie Beetz joined the cast of the film.
 In May 2018, Vince Vaughn, Yvan Attal and Stephen Root joined the cast of the film.
 In June 2018, Cornelius Smith Jr. and Jade Pettyjohn joined the cast of the film.
 In July 2018, Ser'Darius Blain joined the cast of the film.

-Filming

-Principal production started June 30, 2018 in Los Angeles.
+Principal production started on June 30, 2018, in Los Angeles.
 Production concluded on August 2, 2018.

 Release

 Amazon Studios acquired distribution rights to Against All Enemies in February 2019.
 The film was retitled Seberg, and had its world premiere out of competition at the Venice Film Festival on August 30, 2019.
 Universal Pictures distributed the film in select international territories outside of America.
 It also screened at the Toronto International Film Festival on September 7, 2019.
 The film was released in the United States on December 13, 2019, in an Oscar qualifying run, before being released on February 21, 2020. and in the United Kingdom on January 10, 2020.